 Publisher: Alfred Music

-- Barron’s AP Music Theory (2nd Edition, with MP3 CD)
+- Barron’s AP Music Theory (4th Edition, with downloadable audio files)

 Publisher: Barron’s Educational Series

-- Access to a piano or keyboard for singing practice
+- Access to an acoustic or electric piano or keyboard

-- An area to practice and record ear-training and singing
+- An area to practice and record ear-training and sight singing

 - Access to a computer for submitting ear-training and singing assessments